PressClub United Kingdom · Article.

 For early adopters the first BMW X6 - as founder member of this new type of car - was a revelation.
 Combining the benefits of a high-riding, all-wheel-drive 4x4 with a slick, edgy design, it captured the imagination of those who just wanted something a bit different and, with sales of 443,000 units worldwide across two model generations, its success has been undeniable.

-Now, with a refreshed design, advanced powertrain and chassis technology, top-class equipment features, dynamic handling, innovative operating tech and driver assistance systems, the new X6 looks set to deliver once again.
+Now, with a refreshed design, advanced powertrain and chassis technology, top-class equipment features, dynamic handling and an innovative operating tech and driver assistance systems, the new X6 looks set to deliver once again.

-The new BMW X6 will celebrate its world premiere at the IAA Cars 2019 international motor show in Frankfurt in September.
+The new BMW X6 celebrated its world premiere at the IAA Cars 2019 international motor show in Frankfurt in September.
 The market launch will follow in December 2019.